sensai99/CS532---Community-Detection-over-StackOverflow-Tags/README.md

 2. Propagation:

-- For each node, update its label to the one that the majority of its neighbors have.
+- For each node, update its label to the one that the majority of its neighbors have (Here the popular label is decided based on the edge weights) .
 Ties can be broken uniformly at random.

 3. Termination: